charleswhchan/raspberry-pi-ansible/README.md

 # raspberry-pi-ansible
-Provision a new Raspberry Pi in "headless: mode using [Ansible](http://www.ansible.com/home).
+Provision a new Raspberry Pi in "headless" mode using [Ansible](http://www.ansible.com/home).
 Without requiring a keyboard, mouse, or monitor to be connected.
 Great way to set it up for development and/or tests.

 * Download the latest Raspbian image from https://www.raspberrypi.org/downloads/
 ```